justas05/Compiler/3-compiler-documentation.md

 Overview Diagram
 ----------------

+_Add a diagram of your AST, which is designed to *usefully* communicate the *important* properties of the AST._

 ![my-ast.png](my-ast.png)

 Description
 -----------

+_Describe the structure and organisation of your AST in 200 words or fewer_.

 I used a pure abstract Node class as an entry point to the AST.
 I then had a TranslationUnit class which contained the external declarations and function